-Stress tests are conducted daily for the global trading book, and for the four subgroups (for the subgroups, however, the portfolios contain both trading and banking books).
+Stress tests are conducted daily for Nordea (for the trading and the banking book consolidated).
 The main types of stress tests include:

-- Historical stress tests, which include selected historical episodes, and exposing the current portfolio to the most unfavourable developments in financial markets since 1993.
-(The calculations for historical episode scenarios use simplifying assumptions.) - 2.
+- 1. Historical stress tests, which include selected historical episodes, and exposing the current portfolio to the most unfavourable developments in financial markets since 1993.
+The calculations for historical episode scenarios use simplified assumptions. - 2.
 Subjective stress tests, where the portfolios are exposed to scenarios for financial developments that are deemed particularly relevant at a particular time.
-The scenarios are inspired by the financial, the macroeconomic or geopolitical situation, or the current composition of the portfolio. - 3.
+The scenarios are reflected by the financial, the macroeconomic or geopolitical situation, or the current composition of the portfolio. - 3.
 Sensitivity tests are conducted on interest rates, and include tests where rates, spreads and/or volatilities are shifted markedly.
-The sensitivities are measured both gross and net; the gross figures shedding light on exposure to situations where normal relationships between financial variables fail to hold.
+The sensitivities are measured both gross and net.
+The gross figures shedding light on exposure to situations where normal relationships between financial variables fail to hold.